eebtehal/Udacity-Stack-OverFlow-Survey-2017/README.md

 # Installation
 There should be no necessary libraries to run the code here beyond the Anaconda distribution of Python.
 The code should run with no issues using Python versions 3.*.
 # Project Motivation
+For this project, I was interestested in using Stack Overflow data from 2017 to better understand:

 * <span style='color:darkslategray'> **Does Job Satisfaction affected by salary and the service period in the company ?**
     * <span style='color:darkslategray'> JobSeekingStatus vs JobSatisfaction.
     * <span style='color:darkslategray'> LastNewJob vs JobSatisfaction.